abhishek-01k/aptos-vocal-ai-trading/README.md

 # VOXTrades : Aptos Vocal AI trading

-Bringing Aptos Defi on your fingertips, Now Trade Smartly on Aptos with just your Voice – In Any Language! and get the best routes for swap, lending-borrowing etc.
+Bringing Aptos Defi on your fingertips, Now Trade Smartly on Aptos with just your Voice – In 15+ different Languages! and get the best routes for swapping, lending-borrowing etc.

 This project utilizes solvers to build and execute transactions on behalf of the users.